Table of Contents

 The second reason experienced lifters may choose to not use collars is as a safety precaution when bench pressing.
 If they fail a heavy rep and are at risk of crushing themselves, tilting the bar to the side causes the plates to dump off one end, and with that end unloaded the bar flips the other way and the plates slide off that end.
 It’s a wacky way to do things, but it does work I guess, at the risk of damaging your plates and surrounding walls/equipment.
 It’s far better to lift in a power rack with safety bars or safety straps.

-Plates with steel inserts such as bumper plates will slide smoother against them and won’t bring up these issues.
+Plates with steel inserts with curved edges such as bumper plates will slide much smoother against the grooves, not having edges to catch on each groove, and are much quieter as well.

-The situation now is the grooved sleeves are used on a lot on weightlifting-specific or general-purpose bars.
-Lifters doing cleans or snatches get the best use out of the grooved sleeves with all the dropping of the bar from shoulder height or overhead.
-Decent collars stay in place a lot better, resulting in little or not shifting of plates after several drops.
+The grooved sleeves are used on a lot on weightlifting-specific or general-purpose bars.
+Lifters doing cleans or snatches get the best use out of the grooved sleeves with all the repeated dropping of the bar from shoulder height or overhead.
+Decent collars stay in place a lot better, resulting in little or no shifting of plates after several drops.

 On power bars you’ll see a lot of smooth sleeves.
 Powerlifting movements don’t involve such big drops as a matter of routine, and the grooves don’t end up being as useful.
 While some manufacturers go with uniformly grooved or smooth sleeves across all models of bars, others use smooth sleeves only on their power bars, and that’s the reason why.